 be coming your way again in October.
 This year’s Great Washington ShakeOut will be held on October 15, 2015, at 10:15 (10.15 at 10:15)

 in the morning.
 Thousands of Washington residents join annually in to “Drop,

 Learn more at the Great Washington ShakeOut web site – and get ready and register your school/district to participate for the 2015 ShakeOut.

 Emergency Management Division: It is the mission of the Washington Emergency Management Department to minimize the impact of emergencies and disasters on the people, property, environment, and economy of Washington State.

-- Seismic Safety in Washington: Information on geologic hazards across the state to identify our earthquake threats and the most accurate, credible, and up-to-date scientific earthquake information to the public and emergency management community.
+- Washington State School Seismic Safety Pilot: Information on geologic hazards across the state to identify our earthquake threats and the most accurate, credible, and up-to-date scientific earthquake information to the public and emergency management community.

 - Tsunami: This sites provides tips and information about tsunamis and tsunami preparedness.

 - Natural Disasters & Severe Weather: This Web site is the Centers for Disease Control and prevention’s information and resources site for preparing for and responding to natural disasters and severe weather conditions.